-The map below shows the LMI block groups across impacted counties in Northern California for the 2017 and 2018 disasters.
-The green areas are block groups that have a population that is over 51 percent LMI.
+The map below shows the LMI block groups across impacted counties in Northern California for DR-4344the 2017 and DR-4353.2018 disasters.
+The bluegreen areas are block groups that have a population that is over 51 percent LMI.
+The hash marks highlight most impacted counties (Sonoma) and zip codes.
+The map includes LMI areas throughout the region because CDBG-MIT programs and activities may benefit multiple counties.